pepopowitz/getting-unstuck/slides/stitched.md

 Binary search for the code that isn't working

+This isn't always as simple as just deleting lines - often you'll need to rewrite code to accommodate the deleted lines.

+But you've removed complexity.

+And eventually, you'll be able to isolate a smaller block of focus.

+And then instead of dealing with 50 lines of code that don't work, you have 10.

 ---

-Trail: Isolate, Remove Code
+Trail: 2.
+Isolate, Remove Code

-#### Back out your changes iteratively
+## Back out your changes iteratively

-pic: backing out of code iteratively/binary search
+TODO: pic of backing out of code iteratively/binary search

 <!-- .element: class="fragment" -->

 Notes:

+Similarly, you can do a binary search of your recent changes.

-Assuming it worked before you started making changes
+Assuming everything worked before you started making changes,

-Another form of binary search for code that isn't working
+You can iteratively reverse them until things are working again -

+And then you've again narrowed it down from 50 lines of code to 10 lines of code.

 ---

-Trail: Isolate, Remove Code
+Trail: 2.
+Isolate, Remove Code

-#### Note: Use small commits!
+## Use small commits!

 Notes:

 Side note - this is one reason that small commits is really helpful.

 You don't have to push them, and you can keep amending the same commit.

+But committing frequently means you can revert changes with Git a little bit at a time.

 ---

-Trail: Isolate
+Trail: 2.
+Isolate

 ## Build a proof of concept

 Notes:

+A binary search for the problematic code starts with a system of code, and prunes it.

+An alternative approach is to start from scratch, and try to recreate the system as simply as possible,

+building a proof of concept that these pieces should play together nicely.

+...

 This is often what you'll do when you're getting ready to submit an issue to a project